Oyeleye/Chatbot/README.md

 I think you forgot to feed me some props.
 Did you remember to pass a config, a messageparser and an actionprovider?
 View the docs"

+This message is just to let us know we are mssing some vital props in order to get the chatbot to work.
+It also gives us a link to the documentattion. <a href="https://fredrikoseberg.github.io/react-chatbot-kit-docs/"> View the docs </a>